Bastach History, Family Crest & Coats of Arms

 "John Bostock, Abbot of St. Alban's, a learned divine and poet in the time of Henry VI., was born [at Wheathampstead, Hertfordshire], and was commonly called John of Wheathampstead."

-Important Dates for the Bastach family
+Early History of the Bastach family

 This web page shows only a small excerpt of our Bastach research.
 Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastach History in all our PDF Extended History products and printed products wherever possible.